aiXcoder-7B-v2: Training LLMs to Fully Utilize the Long Context in Repository-level Code Completion

 \subsection{Research Questions}

 Our study aims to answer the following research questions (RQs):

 \textbf{RQ1: How much improvement does \method achieve in repo-level code completion?} We aim to evaluate the improvement in repo-level code completion performance when using \method.
-We apply \method to aiXcoder-7B and present aiXcoder-\method.
+We apply \method to aiXcoder-7B and present aiXcoder-7B-v2.
 Then we compare it to existing SOTA LLMs on multiple benchmarks.

 \textbf{RQ2: How effectively does \method generalize across different programming languages?} This RQ investigates whether the context utilization capabilities learned by \method can generalize across languages.
-We train aiXcoder-7B-v2 on \method-132K covering four languages and test the model on other languages.
+We train aiXcoder-7B-v2 on \method-132K covering four languages and test the model on the other two languages.

-\textbf{RQ3: Does \method maintain its effectiveness across different LLMs?} Besides the aiXcoder-7B, we apply \method to other two popular LLMs (\ie DeepSeek-Coder-6.7B and Code Llama-7B) to evaluate whether \method still can improve them in repo-level code completion.
+\textbf{RQ3: Does \method maintain its effectiveness across different LLMs?} Besides the aiXcoder-7B, we apply \method to other two popular LLMs (\ie DeepSeek-Coder-6.7B and Code Llama-7B) to evaluate whether \method can improve them in repo-level code completion.

-\textbf{RQ4: Does \method improve the capability of LLMs to utilize long contexts?} This RQ aims to evaluate whether \method enhances the LLMs' capability in utilizing long contexts.
-We design two experiments to investigate whether aiXcoder-7B-v2 can effectively utilize the APIs and similar code in long contexts.
+\textbf{RQ4: Does \method improve the capability of LLMs to utilize the cross-file context?} This RQ evaluates whether \method enhances the LLMs' capability of utilizing APIs and similar code in the cross-file context.

 \textbf{RQ5: How do different types of context-aware code and training stages contribute to \method ?} This RQ conducts an ablation study, which explores the contributions of two types of context-aware code (\ie cross-file API invocations and code spans similar to cross-file context) and two training stages (\ie SFT and RL) to \method.